 The rooms boast traditional Turkish decor with its Turkish textiles and unique cave arches.
 Staying in one of these timeless architectural masterpieces is like staying in a museum!

 While the decor is rustic, the hotel’s shared facilities are quite the opposite.
-Enjoy a refreshing swim in its private pool, where it also provides the perfects views of sunrise and sunset.
+Enjoy a refreshing swim in its private pool, which also provides the perfect views of sunrise and sunset.
 Better yet, head over to our private balcony for a little bit of privacy!